0xFireball/xamarin-android-linux/README.md

 This will tell `msbuild` where to find build tools and scripts for **Xamarin.Android**!
 Make sure your `ANDROID_SDK_PATH` and `ANDROID_NDK_PATH` environment variables are set, or change the paths accordingly.

+**You should now be able to build your Xamarin.Android project from the command line!**

+Finally, there's one last trick Rider has: it will provide its own Android SDK path by default.
+To fix that, go into Rider's settings and change the path to the Android SDK in its options.

+You should now be able to open and successfully build **Xamarin.Android** projects in Rider!
+We did it! :)